 My attempts at breaking yoga down as a system quickly collapsed into a morass of frustration for all the stated reasons.
 Too much, too old, etc. But that quickly dissolved one day when I was feebly trying to explain all the different flavors of yoga to an interested party.
 I had to pull an analogy up that has been used before in other matters.

-Explaining it that what lead me to my own revelation that no matter how hard I tried, chances are that I will never see every tree in the yoga forest.
+Explaining it is what led me to my own revelation that no matter how hard I tried, chances are I will never see every tree in the yoga forest.
 And I’m okay with that.
 At least now I am.
 Because in my early attempts to disassemble the system, I came to another realization which may actually be one of the Secrets of Life.

 And that secret is: Eat right.
-Breath right.
+Breathe right.
 Move.